CORRECTING ERROR IN ISSUED

 Reissue of Defective Patents.
 An inventor

-can apply to reissue a patent to correct a significant error, as long as
+can apply to reissue a patent to correct a significant error.
+The error must

 be significant enough to render the patent

-Design and plant reissue patent applications have marginally lower costs.
+reissue patent applications have marginally lower costs.
+Later costs

-that government fees may vary and additional government fees may be
+$6,000.
+Note that government fees may vary and additional government

-required for various conditions, such as petitions and claims in excess of
+fees may be required for various conditions, such as petitions and claims

 Significant Errors.
 Not qualifying as significant are errors in spelling and grammar, as